 \section{Applications}

-Two case studies are provided to illustrate how the functorial invariants emerge from experimental \cite{sciamarella1999topological} and numerical \citep{charo2025topological} data.

-The first example is a speech signal previously used to show that the topology of short and noisy time series can actually be retrieved through homologies \cite{sciamarella1999topological}.
-The templex and its directed invariants for this dataset are computed here for the first time.
+Two case studies illustrate how the functorial invariants emerge from experimental \cite{sciamarella1999topological} and numerical \cite{charo2025topological} data.
+The first example is a speech signal previously used to show that the topological structure of flows reconstructed from short and noisy time series can be partially retrieved through homologies \cite{sciamarella1999topological}.
+The templex and its directed invariants are computed here for the first time.
 While the correspondence between the embedded trajectory and a three 1-hole structure cannot be taken as an indication of chaos, the directed invariants obtained through the generatex functor can, as shown below.

-The second example is a numerical simulation of a conceptual four-dimensional model that captures key processes of the large-scale ocean circulation~\cite{charo2025topological}.
-This system is revisited to illustrate how functorial invariants can be handled in nonautonomous settings.
-The TMVs introduced in this setting as metric manifestations of generatexes can be used in the detection of the {\em topological tipping points (TTPs)} found in Ref.~\cite{charo2021noise}.
+The second example is a numerical simulation of a conceptual four-dimensional model~\citep{Pier.Ghil.2021} that captures key processes of the large-scale ocean circulation.
+This system is revisited to show how functorial invariants can be handled in nonautonomous settings, where the TMVs can be used to detect the {\em topological tipping points} (TTPs) found in Ref.~\cite{charo2025topological}.